 Are you working to try and calculate the amount of THC or CBD in your homemade cannabis creations?
-If you know the potency of your flower and how much you used, we can help with the math!
-Here you can use our most accurate edible dosage calculator to help you guesstimate the potency of your cannabis edibles, recipes, and homemade creations.
+If you know the potency of your flower and how much you used, I can help with the math!
+Use my free edible calculator to help you guesstimate the potency of your edible recipes, topicals, and other homemade creations.

 Table of Contents

-Features
+Article Features

 Step 1: Calculate Potency For the Entire Batch

-In this first section, you can calculate the potency of your infused product that can later be used directly in your recipe using the second section of this calculator.
+This large batch can later be used in your recipe using the second section of this calculator.

 Starting Amount of Cannabis Product in Grams |